Samwel24/sortingAlgorithms/README.md

 > performs worse than the similar insertion sort.
 Selection sort is noted for its simplicity, and it has performance advantages over more complicated algorithms in
 > certain situations, particularly where auxiliary memory is limited.
 [Readmore](https://cli.ng/51pBbu)

+#### Bubble Sort
+> **Bubble sort**, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.
+[Readmore](https://cli.ng/5cQPDi)

 Thanks, please follow me and show me how to be a better programmer, I really appreciate that
 :rocket: